Zleub/TFP-Client/README.md

 Do not read.

-No .hpp dependencies gestion in Makefile.
+No .hpp dependencies gestion in Makefile.<br/>
 No UPD method in SimpleServer::Socket